Silver-mark/SysDecFinal/2README.md

 save recipe can be removed favorite is working as that print is good and set. copy dosnt copy page content but can be removed your choice there.

-## Recipe Search Page
-browse recipe needs to load recipe cards from the database. the page needs to filter and search for recipes.

 ## Edit Profile
 edit profile needs to save image it saves and dosnt save there is a issue.